ghc-proposals/ghc-proposals/proposals/0000-updated-partial-type-sigs.rst

       cause GHC to reject a program or print out further information.

 .. _`visible kind application`: https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0015-type-level-type-applications.rst

+   These four meanings of underscores are distinct; we should allow programmers direct control over which behavior they want.

 2. Visible kind applications don't fit well with partial type signatures.
 As recently merged into HEAD, the `visible kind application`_ implementation treats underscores as a combination of wildcard and elision: the existence of an underscore in a visible kind application has GHC treat a type signature as partial,